 Pest control is the practice of removing unwanted insects and animals through chemical and non-chemical means.
-Pest control specialists treat homes and commercial buildings with a long-term mindset – often going after the root of the problem instead of simply exterminating the pests they can observe.
 The common duties pest control technicians and specialists are often responsible for on a daily basis include the following:

 - Complete full-property inspections for signs of pests

 - Determine the type of treatment needed to eliminate pests